simanirakiza/simanirakiza.github.io/_pages/about.md

 In my spare time, I find joy in visiting historical and contemporary art museums, music and hobby reading.
 My current (leisure) read: [Unbowed: A memoir- Wangari Maathai](https://www.goodreads.com/book/show/201111.Unbowed).

-## News
+## Updates

 01/2025 - 🚀 I'll be attending the 2025 CRA-WP Grad Cohort for Women, this April.

 11/2024 - Excited to be joining the Voices of Data Science 2025 organizing team as the Communications Lead.

-10/2024 - Attended the Grace Hopper Conference 2024.
+10/2024 - Attended the [Grace Hopper Conference 2024](https://ghc.anitab.org/).
 Thanks to UMass CICS for the sponsorship.

 08/2024 - 🎤 Invited to speak as part of panel for PhD Life in Amherst by the Africa Graduate Students Association, UMass Amherst.

-07/2024 - 🚀 Honored to receive the CIFAR AI Inclusive Scholarship to attend the CIFAR Deep Learning Summer School 2024 at the Vector Institute in Toronto.
+07/2024 - 🚀 Honored to receive the CIFAR AI Inclusive Scholarship to attend the [CIFAR Deep Learning Summer School](https://dlrl.ca/) 2024 at the Vector Institute in Toronto.

 04/2024 - Participated in the [Climate Reality Workshop 2024](https://www.climaterealityproject.org/new-york), New York